Mearman/openalex-docs/how-to-use-the-api/get-lists-of-entities/autocomplete-entities.md

 The autocomplete endpoint lets you add autocomplete or typeahead components to your applications, without the overhead of hosting your own API endpoint.&#x20;

-Each endpoint takes a string, and (very quickly) returns a list of entities that match that string.
+Each endpoint takes a string, and (very quickly) returns a list of entities that Match that string.

 Here's an example of an autocomplete component that lets users quickly select an institution: